tgi-io/tgi-core/spec/README.md

   new Command({name: 'options', type: 'Menu', contents: [42]});
 });
 // This is a working example:
+new Command({
-new Command({name: 'options', type: 'Menu', contents: [ 'Stooges',                      // strings act as menu titles or non selectable choices '-',                            // dash is menu separator new Command({name: 'Tequila'})  // use commands for actual menu items ]});
+  name: 'options', type: 'Menu', contents: [
+    'Stooges',                      // strings act as menu titles or non selectable choices '-',                            // dash is menu separator
+    new Command({name: 'Tequila'})  // use commands for actual menu items ]
+});
 ```
 #### Presentation
 &nbsp;<b><i>for Presentation type contents is a Presentation object:</i></b>